UTSASRG/NumaPerf/llvm/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 G_STORE
 ^^^^^^^

 Generic store.
 Expects a MachineMemOperand in addition to explicit operands.
-If the stored value size is greater than the memory size, the high bits are implicitly truncated.
-If this is a vector store, the high elements are discarded (i.e. this does not function as a per-lane vector, truncating store)

 G_INDEXED_STORE
 ^^^^^^^^^^^^^^^